"Friends" actor James Michael Tyler has died at 59 - ExBulletin

 “Friends” actor James Michael Tyler has died at 59

-“Friends” actor James Michael Tyler, who played Gunther on the hit sitcom, has died at the age of 59.
+Tyler died at his Los Angeles home after battling prostate cancer which he was first diagnosed with in 2018, according to a representative.

-Tyler would have died peacefully at his place on Saturday night.
-The actor was diagnosed with prostate cancer in 2018, campaigning later for people to start testing for the disease as early as 40.
+“The world knew him as Gunther (the seventh ‘friend’), from the hit series Friends, but those close to Michael knew him as an actor, musician, cancer awareness advocate and loving husband.”
+Rep. Toni Benson said in a statement. to the American media.

-“The world knew him as Gunther (the seventh ‘friend’), from the hit series Friends, but those close to Michael knew him as an actor, musician, cancer awareness advocate and loving husband.” , a representative for Tyler said in a statement. statement sent to Fox News.
-“If you’ve met him once, you’ve made a lifelong friend.”
+Her character “Friends” appeared in some 150 episodes across 10 seasons of the beloved 1990s sitcom, sarcastically running Central Perk – the cafe where the other characters hung out – and yearning for Rachel, played by Jennifer Aniston. .

-Tyler was best known for playing Gunther in Friends, a worker from Central Park.
-Many fans of the show have dubbed him the Seventh Friend.
+“Michael loved live music, cheered on his Clemson Tigers, and often found himself on fun, unexpected adventures.
+If you’ve met him once you’ve made a friend for life,” Benson said.

 Sources